jlylekim/UndersmoothedUnfolding/_sources/overview.rst.txt

 ********

 ``UndersmoothedUnfolding`` is a software for unfolding in high energy physics with focus on optimal *uncertainty quantification*.
-Most existing unfolding softwares only provide method for optimal point estimation; however, as as demonstrated in Kuusela (2016) [1]_, confidence intervals formed from point estimates can suffer significant undercoverage, and thus might not be suitable statistical inference and uncertainty quantification.
+Most existing unfolding software only provide methods for optimal point estimation; however, as as demonstrated in Kuusela (2016) [1]_, confidence intervals formed from point estimates can suffer from significant undercoverage, and thus might not be suitable for statistical inference and uncertainty quantification.

-``UndersmoothedUnfolding`` is a ``ROOT`` [3]_ implementation of the data-driven undersmoothing technique introduced in Kuusela (2016) [1]_, which aims at choosing the regularization strength so that the estimated confidence intervals have nearly nominal coverage.
+``UndersmoothedUnfolding`` is a ``ROOT`` [3]_ implementation of the data-driven undersmoothing technique introduced in Kuusela (2016) [1]_, which aims at choosing the regularization strength so that the resulting unfolded confidence intervals have nearly nominal coverage.

-It is extended from the de facto unfolding library, ``TUnfold`` [2]_, which comes with ``ROOT`` [3]_.
+It is extended from the existing unfolding library, ``TUnfold`` [2]_, which is included in ``ROOT`` [3]_.

 ------------------
 What is unfolding?